mariehaahr/mariehaahr.github.io/src/content/machine-learning/lecture-2.md

 ## Reducible Error and Irreducible Error

-see also [here](https://www.notion.so/GENERAL-87eeddb0f5064c3ea77b3e24cb83693d?pvs=21) a description of irreducible error.

 The accuracy of $\hat{Y}$ as a prediction for $Y$ depends on two quantities, which we will call the reducible error and the irreducible error.
 In general, reducible $\hat f$ will not be a perfect estimate for $f$, and this inaccuracy will introduce error some error.
 This error is reducible because we can potentially improve the accuracy of $\hat f$ by using the most appropriate statistical learning technique to error estimate $f.$

 Y is also a function of $ϵ$, which, by definition, cannot be predicted using $X$.
 Therefore, variability associated with $ϵ$ also affects the accuracy of our predictions.
 This is known as the irreducible error, because no matter how well we estimate $f$, we cannot reduce the error introduced by $ϵ$.